bfut/fcecodec/python/README.md

      |  OpDelUnrefdVerts(...)
      |      OpDelUnrefdVerts(self: fcecodec.Mesh) -> bool
      |
      |      Delete all vertices that are not referenced by any triangle.
+This is a very expensive operation.
+Unreferenced vertices occur after triangles are deleted or they are otherwise present in data.
      |
      |  OpDeletePart(...)
      |      OpDeletePart(self: fcecodec.Mesh, pid: int) -> bool